 1 g/cm3 = 1 (1/1000 kg) / (1/1000000) m3 = 1000 kg/m3

-- Or use our density calculator to make it a breeze!
+Or you can use our density calculator to make it a breeze!

-If all you need is to convert between different units, use our density conversion calculator.
+If all you need is to convert between different units, just click on the units for density and select your desired units from the list.
+If your unit is not thee, you can use our density conversion calculator.
 If you plug in your result there, the tool will convert it into:

 - kilograms per cubic decimeter